Bubble and squeak with that old-fashioned taste

 -

 Tasty as my gravy is, I do not include it because the ingredients do not fry well if damp.
-There is no reason, though, why reheated gravy cannot be added at the end of the cooking, although, for me, the meal would then no longer be bubble and squeak.
+There is no reason, though, why reheated gravy cannot be added at the end of the cooking.
+I serve it in a jug so that people can help themselves.

 How to serve bubble and squeak